SwissTPH/pyfhirsdc/README.md

 use the create custom profiles and to create the structure map Questionnaire - Profile the details of the profile to the mapped will be in the profile tab

+the based profile will be deducted from the profile, this means that the profile name MUST include the base profile name

+if the base profile is Observation then the question code will be defined from the label in the {{scope}}observation library

+if the base profile is condition then the question code will be defined from the label in the {{scope}}condition  library

 #### add library:
 id = {{library}}